msyamkumar/cs220-f21-projects/lab-p12/README.md

 Now open your terminal (Windows: PowerShell, Mac: Terminal), navigate to the directory you are currently working on (the folder which contains the `lint_nb.ipynb` and `lint.py`), and run the linter: `python lint.py -v lint_nb.ipynb` (change the name if necessary).
 Consider why the linter is complaining, then write a better version of the function to make the linter happy.
+Recall that any word with green syntax highlighting in jupyter notebook is a Python keyword.
+You should not be using such words as variable names or function names.

 You can find extensive documentation for the file `lint.py` [here](https://github.com/tylerharter/cs301-projects/tree/master/linter).
 If you find the linter confusing,